mgabzp/mgabzp/README.md

   tools: [React, Node, Postman, MongoDb],
   methodology: [Scrum],

-  challenge: "Currently doing the Alkemy Challenge focused on React, using Formik, Axios and Superhero Api" }
+  challenge: "Currently learning a bit more about React Hooks, Redux and NextJs" }
 ```